sifzerda/solitaire/README.md

 - chess
 - poker
 - slot machine
+  - This would require points from other games to pay to play
 - 'bad toys' type simple shooting game with reticule/flashpoint,
   - Or sideshow type shooting gallery
 - fly swat type game, 'gun' is a flyswatter